 We, therefore, affirm these propositions:

-It is inevitable in the give and take of the democratic process that the political, moral and esthetic preferences of a person or group will conflict occasionally with those of others.
+- We as guardians of intellectual freedom oppose and will resist every encroachment upon that freedom by individuals or groups, private or official.
+It is inevitable in the give and take of the democratic process that the political, moral and aesthetic preferences of a person or group will conflict occasionally with those of others.
 A fundamental premise of our free society is that each citizen is privileged to decide those opinions to which he will adhere or which he will recommend to the members of a privately organized group or association.
 But no private group may usurp the law and impose its own political or moral concepts upon the general public.
 Freedom cannot be accorded only to selected groups for it is then transmuted into privilege and unwarranted license.

 In our various capacities, we will actively resist incursions against the full exercise of our professional responsibility for creating and maintaining an intellectual environment which fosters unrestrained creative endeavor and true freedom of choice and access for all members of the community.